Molly spent a summer backpacking through Thailand. Her goal is to share her unforgettable experience through stories and tips about Thailand

 In Thailand, many toiletries and first aid supplies are readily available for purchase, but insect repellent is not one of them.
-Supermarkets and convenient stores will often carry small bottles of Thai brand repellent that will only last a couple of applications.
+Supermarkets and convenience stores will often carry small bottles of Thai brand repellent that will only last a couple of applications.
 At bigger stores, you may find American brand insect repellent, but it will be in a small bottle at an inflated price.
 Skip the stress and buy insect repellent before you leave.

 Depending on how long your trip is, you will need enough insect repellent to apply 1–2 times daily.
 While it is most important to apply insect repellent before hikes and outdoor adventures, you should apply repellent to protect yourself in any situation.

 Not every hotel and B&B in Thailand is airtight and bug-free.
 Many of the smaller cities in Thailand are filled with foliage, flowers, and the insects that live in them.
 Even if you don't plan on trekking through the jungle, there will still be situations when you need to protect yourself from the environment around you.

 - Buy enough insect repellent containing 20–50% DEET for the length of your trip.